DuskSystems/wayfind/README.md

 ### Dynamic Routing

-Dynamic parameters support matching any byte, except the path delimiter `/`.
+Dynamic parameters allow matching for any byte, excluding the path delimiter `/`.

-We support both whole segment dynamic parameters, and inline dynamic parameters.
+We support both:
+- Whole segment parameters: `/{name}/`
+- Inline parameters: `/{year}-{month}-{day}/`

-Inline dynamic parameters are greedy in nature, and will attempt to match as many bytes as possible.
+Inline dynamic parameters are greedy in nature, similar to a regex `.*`, and will attempt to match as many bytes as possible.

 #### Example